Q&A – How to Find Your Clients

 I know it’s easier for stylists to work with a styling letter because they are able to rent better brands/clothes at PR agencies instead of shopping all the clothes at the stores.
 Maybe you can find stylists that are on the same level as you, so you can grow together.
 I hope they are able to rent clothes from brands they know or they buy the clothes at the stores and return it after the shoot.
 I noticed it is so important to find team members with the same style and mind set, so you are all able to help each other.
 Not only to create beautiful editorials togethers for your portfolio’s, but also to introduce each other to clients.
 I found all my favorite team members on Social Media or via via.

-By ‘free work’ I don’t mean working for a client for free.
-But working with a creative team to create beautiful editorials to extend your portfolio without earning any money.
-Creating a lot of free work is important to discover your own style and to create a interesting portfolio for your future clients.
+Work with a creative team to create beautiful editorials to extend your portfolio without earning any money.
+Creating a lot of portfolio work is important to discover your own style and to create a interesting portfolio for your future clients.
 Sometimes people don’t understand why we are working for free, but we just do what we love!
 The best thing about this kind of shoots is that you are able to create what you want, because there is no client on set to tell you what to do.

 Collect your clients